Hover!: Remake

-Hover! was officially re-released by Microsoft in 2013, as a browser game.
-The re-release, although published by Microsoft, was mostly developed by Dan Church, with help from Pixel Labs and Microsoft.
+Hover! was officially remade by Microsoft in 2013, as a browser game.
+The remake, although published by Microsoft, was mostly developed by Dan Church, with help from Pixel Labs and Microsoft.
 It was made to showcase the WebGL support in Internet Explorer 11 (but will also work on any WebGL-enabled browser).
 This version includes updated graphics and touch control support, as well as a multiplayer feature for up to 8 players.
-Microsoft also offers more technical details about this release on its modern.ie website.
-In April of 2019, the website for the game was shut down.
+Microsoft also offered more technical details about this release on its modern website, but in April 2019, the website for the game was shut down.

 This version of the game was also released as a Windows 8.1 app available on the Windows Store (no longer available).